cboard-org/cboard-io/_posts/2017-12-05-open-source-communication-board.md

 ## Who needs it?

-Oftentimes commercial solutions can be expensive or have limited language support, this may render them inaccessible to many in low-income countries.
+Commercial solutions can be expensive or have limited language support, this makes them inaccessible to many people in low-income countries.

 > According to the World Health Organization, in many low-income countries only 5-15 percent of the people who need assistive technology are able to obtain it